Infections of the Penis and Vagina

 If you have had unprotected sex, even without resulting symptoms, it is still recommended that you get tested to insure that a serious vagina infection like that of chlamydia are avoided.
 These more serious bacterial vaginosis infections can go on to cause more serious health issues.
 If you are feeling an uncomfortable or unusual discharge, there is a possibility that you might have want to get an std test.

-Bacterial Infection Treatment Locations: Barbican, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Marylebone, Old Street, Orpington, Oxford Street, Paddington, St Albans, St Paul's, Twickenham, Victoria, Wandsworth, Waterloo and Wimbledon or you can book an Online Doctor
+Bacterial Infection Treatment Locations: Barbican, Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Marylebone, Old Street, Orpington, Oxford Street, Paddington, St Albans, St Paul's, Twickenham, Victoria, Wandsworth, Waterloo and Wimbledon or you can book an Online Doctor